MLB labor talks intensify as deadline nears to save openers - NewsBreak

 MLB labor talks intensify as deadline nears to save openers

-JUPITER, Fla.
-(AP) — Locked-out players and Major League Baseball engaged in a series of intense meetings Monday in an effort to forge the path to a labor deal before management’s deadline for salvaging opening day on March 31.
+JUPITER, Fla. — Locked-out players and Major League Baseball engaged in a series of intense meetings that stretched into Monday night as they attempted to forge the path to a labor deal before management’s deadline for salvaging opening day on March 31.

+The sides met several times throughout the day and made progress toward an agreement, but they remained very far apart on key issues.

-Commissioner Rob Manfred met with the union twice — one more than he had previously since the lockout started Dec.
-2.
+Commissioner Rob Manfred met with the union twice — once more than he had previously since the lockout started Dec.
+2. After months of talks in fits and starts, the sides shifted into possible deal-making mode.

 “We’re working at it,’” Manfred said around 6 p.m. after his second session of the day with the union.

+Deputy commissioner Dan Halem and executive vice president Morgan Sword were key figures in the meetings, and Sword and senior vice president Pat Houlihan returned to the union side shortly after 10 p.m. for the seventh session of the day.

-The sides were negotiating for the eighth straight day after meeting just six times on core economics during the first 2 1/2 months of the lockout.
+The league and union were negotiating for the eighth straight day after meeting just six times on core economics during the first 2 1/2 months of the lockout.
 They have laid out their positions to each other in detail, both agreeing to funnel more money to young players but entering the day far apart on many economic terms.

 Manfred said a deal had to be reached by Monday to maintain four weeks of spring training ahead of a 162-game schedule.
-MLB has not fixed an exact time to the deadline, which led to the possibility of bargaining sessions stretching into the wee hours if both sides sense a deal within reach.
+MLB has not fixed an exact time to the deadline, which led to the possibility of bargaining sessions stretching into the wee hours if both sides sense an agreement within reach.

 The union has not said whether it agrees with the deadline, and baseball has shortened spring training to as few as three weeks in the past.